liferay/liferay-docs/discover/portal/articles/07-collaborating/02-creating-forums-with-message-boards.markdown

 If after taking this action the user apologizes and agrees to stop his or her abusive behavior, you can choose to reinstate the user.
-To do this, click the *Banned Users* tab at the top of the Message Boards portlet.
+To do this, click the *Banned Users* tab at the top of the Message Board.
 This will show a list of all banned users.
 Find the user in the list and select *Unban this User*.